fluid-project/infusion-docs/src/documents/ModelTransformationAPI.md

 **Description:** Returns the value of a given index in an array.
 This transform looks up the index given by `input`/`inputPath` in the array provided via `array`.
 It returns the value found at that index.

-It allows for an `offset` to be provided, which will be added to the index that is being looked up, and a `notFound` which will be returned in case no value was found at the given index.
+It allows for an `offset` to be provided, which will be added to the index that is being looked up.
+A `notFound` can be provided, which will be used _only_ in case the input/inputPath evaluates to `-1`.

 **Syntax:**

 ```
 {
-    type: "fluid.transforms.dereference",
+    "type": "fluid.transforms.dereference",
-    array: <the array to look in>,
+    "array": <the array to look in>,
-    input: <the index to look for>,
+    "input": <the index to look for>,
-    notFound: <OPTIONAL: to be returned in case no element is found at index>,
+    "notFound": <OPTIONAL: to be returned in case no element is found at index>,
-    offset: <OPTIONAL: offset to the index being looked up>
+    "offset": <OPTIONAL: offset to the index being looked up>
 }
 ```